-You may use the JSTL import tag if you don’t have specific requirements for Sling extended features, plan to use the JSP (fragment) outside of Communique or if you want to further process the generated (imported) content with a reader or a variable.
+This tag is a Communique-specific extension of the Sling JSP Tag library include tag.
+IIRC supports callings scripts in addition to just including renderings of resources.
+In a Communiqué application, I would suggest generally use the Communique or Sling include tag since this provides you more Sling support.
+You may use the JSTL import tag if you don’t have specific requirements for Sling extended features, plan to use the JSP (fragment) outside of Communique, or if you want to further process the generated (imported) content with a reader or a variable.

-Ans: To connect to external DB, a connection pool needs to be configured by creating a node of type sling: OsgiConfig.
-Below screen shot if for connecting to hsqldatabase, but if you want to connect to other DB then properties values needs to be changed accordingly:
+Ans: To connect to an external DB, a connection pool needs to be configured by creating a node of type sling: OsgiConfig.
+The below screenshot is for connecting to the SQL database, but if you want to connect to another DB then properties values need to be changed accordingly:

-Use below code to get connection:
+Use the below code to get a connection:

-DataSource ds = (DataSource) dspService.getDataSource(“hsqldbds”);
+DataSourcePool dspService = sling.getService(DataSourcePool.class); DataSource ds = (DataSource) dspService.getDataSource(“hsqldbds”);

 When you are creating multi-device websites where Internet bandwidth is a varying concern, this feature becomes even more important.
 After all, you want to minimize the size of any files a site visitor has to download to view your site.
 Making your site load faster improves your search engine optimization and the user experience.

-CQ5 is a java based content management system from adobe, previously Day CQ5
+Ans: CQ5 is a java based content management system from adobe, previously Day CQ5

-why a content management system is required?
+CQ5 uses Apache Felix as the OSGi container.
+Therefore different parts of cq5 can be independently started and stopped.
+Why a content management system is required?
 Some websites are very dynamic in nature, content needs to be updated frequently, so it is easier to manage the content of such websites using a CMS.

 Advantages of CQ5 over other CMS: